yeroc-sebrof/azure-devops-mcp/docs/TROUBLESHOOTING.md

    Ensure that the `mcp.json` file is correctly configured and includes the appropriate server definitions.
 Restart your MCP server and reload the VS Code window.

 3. **Tools Not Loading in Agent Mode**
-   If tools are not appearing, click "Add Context" in Agent Mode and ensure all tools starting with `ado_` are selected.
+   If tools do not appear, click "Add Context" in Agent Mode and ensure all tools starting with `ado_` are selected.

 4. **Too Many Tools Selected (Over 128 Limit)**
    VS Code supports a maximum of 128 tools.
 If you exceed this limit, ensure you do not have multiple MCP Servers running.
 Check both your project's `mcp.json` and your VS Code `settings.json` to confirm that the MCP Server is configured in only one location—not both.